Akuli/python-tutorial/basics/editor-setup.md

 but also highlighting mistakes in the code, and coloring syntax.

 If you are on Windows or Mac OSX you have probably noticed that your Python came with an editor called IDLE.
-We are not going to use it because it's lacking some important features, and most experienced programmers (including me) don't use it or recommend it.
+You could start using that as your default editor but, it would be preferable to find other editors that supports more features than the IDLE.

 ## Which editor?